MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-bash.md

 The following script deletes an existing new resource group if one with the specified name already exists.
 You could use the `--no-wait` argument to return control without waiting for the command to complete.
 However, for this article, we want to wait for the resource group to be deleted before continuing.
-For more information on asynchronous operations, see [Asynchronous operations](./use-azure-cli-successfully.md#asynchronous-operations).
+For more information on asynchronous operations, see [Tips for using the Azure CLI successfully - Asynchronous operations](./use-azure-cli-successfully-tips.md#asynchronous-operations).
 We demonstrate the use of the `--no-wait` argument at the end of this article.

 ```azurecli